-When the Fuel Economy (ECON) Mode is engaged, the vehicle control systems will be able to change the following:
+When the Fuel Economy (ECON) Mode is engaged, the vehicle control systems will change the following:

-- The transmission will upshift sooner and downshift later. - The transmission will skip select gears during shifts to allow the engine to operate at lower speeds. - The torque converter clutch will engage sooner (lower engine rpm's) and remain on longer.

-- The engine idle speed will be lower. - The overall driving performance will be more conservative.
+- The transmission will upshift sooner and downshift later. - The transmission will skip select gears during shifts to allow the engine to operate at lower speeds. - The torque converter clutch will engage at lower engine speeds and remain on longer. - The engine idle speed will be lower. - The overall driving performance will be more conservative. - Some ECON mode functions may be temporarily inhibited based on temperature and other factors.